AtifBroGITRepos/myuniverse2/README.md

     ```
 3.  **Set up Environment Variables:**
     *   The application uses a `.env` file for configuration (API keys, SMTP settings).
-    *   Run `npm run dev` and navigate to `http://localhost:9002/setup` in your browser.
+    *   Run `npm run dev` and navigate to `http://localhost:9002/app-config-and-deployment-interface` in your browser.
 This page will help you generate the content for your `.env` file.
+(Note: Port 9002 is the dev server default for this project).
     *   Create a `.env` file in the project root and paste the generated content into it.
     *   **Key variables to set:** `GOOGLE_API_KEY`, `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, `SMTP_SECURE`, `EMAIL_FROM`, `ADMIN_EMAIL`, `SYSTEM_ALERT_EMAILS`.
 4.  **Run the development server:**